 MODULE 8 - SECTION 3 - AN OVERVIEW of each CRANIAL NERVE

-Figure 8-13 gives the details.
+This figure gives the details of the accessory nerve.
 For us the accessory nerve is the structure that you can actually dissect in the neck.
-As Figure 8-13 makes clear, it is the equivalent of the spinal accessory nerve.
+As this figure makes clear, it is the equivalent of the spinal accessory nerve.

 1